Australia – European Union Collaboration Program 2014

 - A copy of the application submitted to the EC by European partners.

-Notification of outcome of stage 2: late-November 2014 (please note this is dependent on the EC assessment periods and is subject to change).
+Notification of outcome of stage 2: late-October 2014 (please note this is dependent on the EC assessment periods and is subject to change).

 Applications are considered carefully against the selection criteria by a committee of scientists with diverse expertise.
 The decisions of the committee are based upon the assessed competitiveness of the proposal.
 The Academy is not able to enter into discussion or correspondence regarding the reasons why an application is successful or not.